osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

   </p>
 </figure>

 Such a **connectionist** theory undergirds the current-day deep learning approach to intelligent systems.
-The idea is to mimic a very closely connected network of neurons in order to produce high level input-output systems.
-In this case, simulating the functions and behavior of the brain would merely be a matter of scalea nd computational power, and in theory, any function of the brain could be computationally recreated.
-The output of such systems is probabilistic, but ultimately serve as a universal functional approximator and are thus, in-principle, capable of fitting to any problem.
+The idea is to mimic a very closely connected network of neurons in order to produce highly complex input-output systems.
+In this case, simulating the functions and behavior of the brain would merely be a matter of scale and computational power, and in theory, any function of the brain could be computationally recreated.
+The output of such systems is probabilistic, but serve as a universal functional approximator and are thus, in-principle, capable of fitting to any problem.

 <figure>
   <p style="text-align:center;">
     <img src="/images/visualmechanism.png">
     <figcaption align = "center"><b><p style="font-size: 13px;">Paul Churchland imagines the visual system to be a highly complex neural network.
-From <i> The Engine of Reason </i></p></b></figcaption>
+From <i> The Engine of Reason</i>[5]</p></b></figcaption>
   </p>
 </figure>

 <p style="text-align:center">—————</p>

+### Other Computational Models of Behavior

 $\longrightarrow$ There are still, of course, other computational algorithms and models which take different theories as their core assumption.